DasNaCl/csc/popl/revs/rebuttal.md

 > > Or is there a restriction on function types?

 Pointers cannot be passed.
-Otherwise, they would need to be mershalled to allow transfer from one sandbox to another.
+Otherwise, they would need to be marshalled to allow transfer from one sandbox to another.
 Moreover, the type system would indeed need an extension that tracks capabilities.

 We are aware that this is a very restrictive setting, but it nevertheless allows memory unsafe behavior that allows for an interesting case-study.